Sponges

 lobster

-Lobsters are ten-legged crustaceans closely related to shrimp and crabs.
+ten-legged crustaceans closely related to shrimp and crabs.
 These benthic, or bottom-dwelling, creatures are found in all of the world’s oceans, as well as brackish environments and even freshwater.
 They have poor eyesight but highly developed senses of taste and smell.
 They feed primarily on fish and mollusks, but will consume algae and other plant life and even other lobsters.
 They feed primarily on fish and mollusks, but will consume algae and other plant life and even other lobsters.Female lobsters carry their eggs under their abdomens for up to a year before releasing them as larvae into the water.
 The larvae go through several stages in the water column before settling on the bottom, where they spend the rest of their lives.
 They ge nerally prefer to live in self-dug burrows, in rocky crevices, or hidden among sea grasses.
-Lobsters must shed their shells in order to grow, and some species can live to be 50 years old or more, growing continually throughout their lives.
+Lobsters must shed their shells in order to grow, and some species can live to be 50 years old or more, growing continually throughout their lives.king crabs

 Ants